 I like coffee so much that I don’t sweeten it, I prefer to keep the full natural flavour, but I often accompany it with biscuits or sweets of all kinds at any time of the day.
-And coffee is essential when I have to get up at dawn to travel for an interview (Article to read or re-read 1st-tv-interview-behind-the-scenes.html).
+And coffee is essential when I have to get up at dawn to travel for a TV show.

-Peppermint mocha in the United States at Christmas time is not bad either (Article to come), avoid the extra cream or otherwise we forget chocolates, some excess is ok but we still need to fit into our dress for NYE!
+Peppermint mocha in the United States at Christmas time is not bad either (Article Christmas in NYC), avoid the extra cream or otherwise we forget chocolates, some excess is ok but we still need to fit into our dress for NYE!

 What is good with coffee is that I can find it everywhere, so even if I travel a lot, I always get my daily dose.
 I admit it’s a good excuse to meet baristas too!